Storm Channel Retaining Walls Prevent Erosion

 These constraints reminded Howard of a project that required a similar retaining wall solution in his own home neighborhood.
 There, a road widening project required extensive retaining walls that could be built without encroaching on residents' properties and Redi-Rock gravity walls in the Ledgestone texture were the perfect solution.
 "It really looked nice for a modular system and we thought it would work well here at Morehead."

-Redi-Rock from local manufacturer Foster Supply was a great fit for this application for several reasons:
+Redi-Rock was a great fit for this application for several reasons:

 Gravity Design: Redi-Rock gravity walls harness the power of gravity with 1-ton blocks that stack up like giant Legos blocks, requiring no geogrid reinforcement in many applications.
 This allows walls to be installed closer to existing infrastructure or property lines - a major benefit in tight areas like this.
 "There was no room for geogrid and no room for over-excavation, so the product worked very nicely in this scenario," Howard said.